JessePeplinski/peptech.dev/prompts.md

 Navbar Scroll Effect - Navbar changes size/shadow on scroll

 # UI Improvement
 I want to improve this page as follows.
-I don't want to add external libraries so I can have the fastest load time possible.
+Please only implement these features for now.

+Only send me the relevant code I need to update.

 Visual Effects and Animations:
-Gradient Text - Key headings have a blue-to-purple gradient text effect Hover Animations - Social media icons, buttons, and cards all have smooth hover animations
+Animated Text Typing - Your tagline now types out different phrases automatically Gradient Text - Key headings have a blue-to-orange gradient text effect Hover Animations - Social media icons, buttons, and cards all have smooth hover animations